thurayakaadan/NewRepo/SecondReadme.md

 # Memo
-md means mark down, which is an easy way to mark the files we commit right
+md means mark down, which is an easy way to mark the files we commit. n/

+right?